bgachara/bgachara.github.io/posts/databases.md

     - Dynamically adjust thread pinning based on whether a task is CPU or memory bound.

 - SQLOS
-  - user-level OS layer that runs inside the DBMS and manages provisioned hardware resources.
-    - determines which taks are schedules onto which threads.
-    - Also manages I/O scheduling and higher-level concepts like logical database locks.
+  - User-level OS layer that runs inside the DBMS and manages provisioned hardware resources.
+It determines which tasks are scheduled onto which threads.
+It also manages I/O scheduling and higher-level concepts like logical database locks.
     - ref: `Ms sql server 2012 interals`

+- Dynamic scaling vs Work stealing
+  - There are two desing decisions on how to handle queries that take longer to complete than expected, dynamic scaling involves provision of additional workers before a query starts while work stealing is taking tasks from a peer.

 - Non-preemptive thread scheduling through instrumented DBMS code.
 - If requests arrive at the DBMS faster than it can execute them, then the system becomes overloaded.